trek-view/gopro2gsv/design/mvp/modes-specification.md

 * Setting times between images https://www.trekview.org/blog/2022/turn-gopro-timewarp-video-into-timelapse-images/
 * Proof of concept implementation: https://github.com/trek-view/telemetry-injector/tree/dep

-GPMF/CAMM is a video telemetry standard embedded as a track to MP4 videos.
+GPMF is a video telemetry standard embedded as a track to MP4 videos.

-Before the telemetry needs to be adjuste to match framerate.
+Before the telemetry track is created, the image times need to be adjusted to match final video framerate (5 FPS).

-By setting the framerate at a fixed 5 FPS (in the video track step) we totally ignore the actual time spacing between photos, but that doesn’t matter.

-The real time spacing between photos does not matter when it comes to StreetView (e.g. Google does not really care if photo was taken at the time reported).
+By setting the framerate at a fixed 5 FPS (in the video track step) we totally ignore the actual time spacing between photos, but that does not matter for our purposes.
+That is because the real time spacing between photos does not always matter when it comes to StreetView (e.g. Google does not really care if photo was taken at the time reported).
+There are exceptions (e.g. where times between photos are very long), but due to validation in GoPro2GSV this does not impact us.

-However, it does matter the time spacing between GPS points matches the time spacing between the frames in the video (so that the correct GPS position matches the correct frame).
+However, it is extremely important the time spacing between GPS points matches the time spacing between the frames in the video (so that the correct GPS position matches the correct frame, else the frame will be aligned to the wrong position on the map).

 To do this, GoPro2GSV first modified the `GPS:GPSTimeStamp` and `GPS:GPSDateStamp` values in the images.